alephant/MA-data/1_INTRODUCTION/4-1 Opacity and DNN Black Box.md

 =="complex, non-obvious features that can be abstracted from the data" sounds a lot like T&S approach.==

+**Example for unknown, but epistemically relevant elements that are automatically discovered in data by DNN** “From this, Baldi et al. (2014, p.
+7; emph. added) concluded “that [DNNs] are automatically discovering the insight contained in the high-level features.””
+(Boge, 2022, p.
+62)

 A cognitive agent is not able to know and understand all epistemically relevant elements of a computational process.
 Key question based on Humphreys: can I make justifiable claims on the basis of a process of which it is impossible to know all its epistemically relevant factors?